isabella232/ads-infra-kontrol/README.md

 $ sudo pip install git+https://github.com/UnityTech/ads-infra-kontrol.git
 ```

-Once installed you will have two packages: *kontrol* and *automaton*.
+Once installed you will have two local packages: *kontrol* and *automaton*.
 The image entrypoint
 is *supervisord* which is started from the */home/kontrol* directory.
 By default *Kontrol* is
 not started and you have to explicitely add it to the supervisor jobs.
 Anything with extension
-*conf* found under */home/kontrol* will be included as a supervisor configuration file.
+*conf* found under */home/kontrol/supervisor* will be included as a supervisor configuration file.

+Please note [**telegraf**](https://github.com/influxdata/telegraf) 1.2.1 will be installed as well
+but won't run unless configured to do so in the derived images.

 ### Documentation